h15200/notes/mongodb.md

 Remember .find and .findOne are different syntax.

-Must have callback to find ONe query findOne ( {query}, (error, result) => { stuff} )
+Must have callback to find One query findOne ( {query}, (error, result) => { stuff} )

 NO callback but must chain a method and THEN use the callback (error, result)